Jackreckness/Fall-Detection-LSTM/README.md

 https://rose1.ntu.edu.sg/dataset/actionRecognition/

 1. python train.py keypoint # to get the keypoints from all videos under /video folder
-2. python train.py train $ to train the neural network
+2. python train.py train to train the neural network

 Predicting steps:
 1. Run the application: Execute the main script `py main.py`
 - there is a switch in the main function to predict the test videos or predict on video inputs
-- Some sample videos under test_video folder